-According to the BLAZE-1 clinical trial ( An interventional, randomized, double-blind, placebo-controlled trial ) results of the drug and the drug’s maker Eli Lilly, the most common side effects are gastrointestinal reactions such as nausea, vomiting and diarrhea, few patients noticed dizziness and headache with skin itchiness and pain in the infusion site.
+According to the BLAZE-1 clinical trial ( An interventional, randomized, double-blind, placebo-controlled trial ) results of the drug and the drug’s maker Eli Lilly, the most common side effects are gastrointestinal reactions such as nausea, vomiting, and diarrhea, few patients noticed dizziness and headache with skin itchiness and pain in the infusion site.
 These side effects happened in 2-4% of the patients.
-Less common infusion related side effects are fever, chills, throat irritation, rashes, urticaria, myalgia, flushing, facial swelling, bronchospasm and hypotension.
+Less common infusion-related side effects are fever, chills, throat irritation, rashes, urticaria, myalgia, flushing, facial swelling, bronchospasm, and hypotension.
 The giving of antihistamine drugs will usually control the side effects of the drug Bamlanivimab.
-Ongoing clinical trial of Bamlanivimab is taking place as of the present time with regards to its further clinical safefy profile.
-Likewise Bamlanivimab is not excreted in the kidneys and not metabolized in the liver therefore there is no dose adjustments in patients with liver and kidney disease or problems.
+An ongoing clinical trial of Bamlanivimab is taking place as of the present time with regards to its further clinical safety profile.
+Likewise, Bamlanivimab is not excreted in the kidneys and not metabolized in the liver therefore there are no dose adjustments in patients with liver and kidney disease or problems.

-On November 21, 2020 another artificially engineered monoclonal antibody combination from Regeneron Pharmaceuticals Inc. was also granted an Emergency Use Authorization or EUA by the US-FDA.
-Casirivimab and imdevimab are new monoclonal antibodies given to US president Donald Trump when he was admitted at the Walter Reed Army Hospital and contributed to the fast recovery of the US president.
-The two new monoclonal antibodies are given simultaneously together by intravenous infusion route and with almost the same precautionary administration measures applied to Bamlanivimab .
+On November 21, 2020, another artificially engineered monoclonal antibody combination from Regeneron Pharmaceuticals Inc. was also granted an Emergency Use Authorization or EUA by the US-FDA.
+Casirivimab and imdevimab are new monoclonal antibodies given to US President Donald Trump when he was admitted at the Walter Reed Army Hospital and contributed to the fast recovery of the US president.
+The two new monoclonal antibodies are given simultaneously together by intravenous infusion route and with almost the same precautionary administration measures applied to Bamlanivimab.
 The infusion side effects are almost the same with Bamlanivimab.
-It is also distributed by the federal government for free of charged.
-And the criteria for the patient’s eligibility to avail the said laboratory designed monoclonal antibodies are also the same with Bamlanivimab.
+It is also distributed by the federal government for free of charge.
+And the criteria for the patient’s eligibility to avail the said laboratory-designed monoclonal antibodies are also the same as Bamlanivimab.

-State of the art and cutting edge technology mRNA vaccine are on the way and will be available in the near future, it is promising, safe, effective and a game changing ” disruptive technology ” not only in the field of cancer immunotherapy but also in the realm of the prophylactic and therapeutic applications versus infectious diseases.
-The problems encountered by the manufacturer with the mRNA’s vaccine is its ultra temperature cold chain storage.
-The very low or ultra temperature ( -50 to -70 degrees celsius ) remains a hindrance for the vaccine’s distribution to population living in warm climate, desert/arid regions or environment and far distant remote location.
+State of the art and cutting edge technology mRNA vaccine are on the way and will be available in the near future, it is promising, safe, effective, and a game-changing ” disruptive technology ” not only in the field of cancer immunotherapy but also in the realm of the prophylactic and therapeutic applications versus infectious diseases.
+The problem encountered by the manufacturer with the mRNA vaccine is its ultra temperature cold chain storage.
+The very low or ultra temperature ( -50 to -70 degrees celsius ) remains a hindrance for the vaccine’s distribution to a population living in a warm climate, desert/arid regions or environment, and far distant remote location.
 But I think there are strategies that can be designed and develop by big, rich pharmaceutical companies to overcome such obstacles in vaccine transport and distribution in the very near future.

 Laertes B. Amihan MD